open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### OnEnd(Span)

-`OnEnd` is called when a span is ended.
-This method is called synchronously on the execution thread, therefore it should not block or throw an exception.
+`OnEnd` is called after a span is ended (i.e., the end timestamp is already set).
+This method MUST be called synchronously within the [`Span.End()` API](api.md#end), therefore it should not block or throw an exception.

 **Parameters:**

-* `Span` - a [readable span object](#additional-span-interfaces) for the started span.
+* `Span` - a [readable span object](#additional-span-interfaces) for the ended span.
-  Note: Since multiple SpanProcessors may be involved, and OnEnd is typically used for sending data to exporters, SpanProcessors should rather not modify spans in `OnEnd`, even if the passed object would allow this, since the resulting behavior would be sensitive to the order of `SpanProcessors`'s `OnEnd` calls.
+  Note: Even if the passed Span may be technically writable, since it's already ended at this point, modifying it is not allowed.

 **Returns:** `Void`